Wonthaggi: Recreation and tourism

 Walking, cycling and horse riding is the modern use of the old Wonthaggi railway line all year round.
-The Bass Coast Rail Trail is very flat and begins at the mine whistle airshaft tower in the centre of town and it ends at the roundabout to Phillip Island.
-Victoria's only coastal rail trail, it stretches 16 kilometres from Wonthaggi to Anderson.
+The Bass Coast Rail Trail, Victoria's only coastal rail trail, stretches 16 kilometres from the mine whistle tower in the centre of Wonthaggi to the roundabout to Phillip Island in Anderson.

 Coastal attractions

 Williamsons Beach on Lower Powlett Road is located next to the Wonthaggi Wind Farm and the Victorian Desalination Plant.
 The Victorian Desalination Plant also has a 225-hectare park and 8 km of walking, riding and cycling tracks.
 Seashell collecting is permitted on Wonthaggi Beaches.

 Safety Beach on Surf Beach Road Cape Paterson is a popular beach because it has a modified rockpool for swimming.
 The rockpool was built by miners in the 1960s, at a time when the environment was less of a priority in Australia.

 Harmers Haven and Wreck Beach on Berrys Road are popular for surf and rock fishing.
 Williamsons Beach and Baxters Beach are popular for fishing day and night, catching mostly Salmon and Mullet.
 Powlett River mouth is popular for catching Bream, Perch, Salmon and Mullet.